Seamless Data Pipelines with ETL R or Python

 write_csv(transformed_data, "transformed_data.csv")

-Python for ETL: Versatility, Scalability, and Integration
+Python for ETL: Versatility and Scalability

-Example (Python with pandas and SQLAlchemy):
+Example: Python with pandas and SQLAlchemy

 import pandas as pd